idealista/nginx_role/README.md

 # Nginx Ansible role

 This ansible role installs a Nginx server in a debian environment.
-The server is installed using the sources adding the headers-more module.
+The server is installed using the sources adding the headers-more module and lua module.
+Also installs [lua](http://www.lua.org/) needed for prometheus metrics.

 - [Getting Started](#getting-started)
 	- [Prerequisities](#prerequisities)